Spydus Integrated Library Management System

 - Save lists of favourite items for later

 - “Discover” – reading lists, featured items, recommendations

 - Use the camera to scan an ISBN in a bookstore to check if your library has copies

 - Issue items within the library by scanning the library barcode – (if the library allows)

-Spydus API - coming soon
+Spydus API - now available

 The SpydusAPI is a RESTful HTTP Web API service that allows third party vendors to create both circulation based staff applications and patron driven self-service software for interoperating with Spydus.

 Functionality includes patron authentication, retrieving patron information, check-out and check-in of items, renewal, reservations and charges.
 It is predominantly based on BIC’s Library Communication Framework (LCF).